awsdocs/amazon-ec2-user-guide/doc_source/snapshot-ami-policy.md

      \(Snapshot lifecycle policy\) If the policy creates snapshots in a Region, then you can copy the snapshots to up to three additional Regions Outposts in your account\.
 You must specify a separate cross\-Region copy rule for each destination Region or Outpost\.

      For each Region or Outpost, you can choose different retention policies and you can choose whether to copy all tags or no tags\.
 If the source snapshot or AMI is encrypted, or if encryption by default is enabled, the copied snapshots or AMIs are encrypted\.
 If the source snapshot or AMI is unencrypted, you can enable encryption\.
-If you do not specify a CMK, the snapshots or AMIs are encrypted using the default key for EBS encryption in each destination Region\.
-If you specify a CMK for the destination Region, then the selected IAM role must have access to the CMK\.
+If you do not specify a KMS key, the snapshots or AMIs are encrypted using the default KMS key for EBS encryption in each destination Region\.
+If you specify a KMS key for the destination Region, then the selected IAM role must have access to the KMS key\.

      You must ensure that you do not exceed the number of concurrent snapshot or AMI copies per Region\.